 - The third-party website can change the destination URL of your QR code at any time, at their discretion.
 Imagine a free QR code generator online that spends months ranking in Google and churning out countless QR codes for businesses.
 They could change every one of those QR code redirection links to a phishing website.
 They’d be found out, but it’d be too late.
 They’d disappear with reams of sensitive personal information.

 - This third one isn’t directly related to the risks of QR code generator websites, but it’s worth mentioning.
-Once you print out your QR code template and fix your QR code onto it, people can cover your QR code with a different QR code.
+Once you print out your QR code template or QR code table tent template and fix your QR code onto it, people can cover your QR code with a different QR code.
 It’s a common phishing strategy that, while not very refined, is effective.